Thermal Ringdown of a Kerr Black Hole: Overtone Excitation, Fermi-Dirac Statistics and Greybody Factor: Thermal Excitation of Overtones and the Fermi-Dirac Statistics

+As such, the absolute square of the GW spectrum of ringdown $\propto |X_{lm}^{\rm (scat)}|^2$ may include the greybody factor involving the Boltzmann suppression at higher frequencies\footnote{The factors of $|C|^2/|c_0|^2$ does not include the Boltzmann suppression, and as such, the exponential cut-off of the greybody factor originates from $|A_{lm}/B_{lm}|^2$.}.
+It can be modeled by the Fermi-Dirac distribution\footnote{This is the case only when the angular momentum potential is real \cite{Iyer:1986np,Konoplya:2019hlu}.
+Although the Teukolsky and Sasaki-Nakamura equation have the complex potentials, the Chandrasekhar-Detweiler equation has the purely real potential barrier \cite{Chandrasekhar:1976zz}.} \cite{Iyer:1986np,Konoplya:2019hlu}

+where $\mu_{\rm G}$ and $T_{\rm G}$ are constants\footnote{Note that the amplification factor is absent in this expression as the WKB approximation does not work when the two asymptotic frequencies, $\omega$ and $k$, are of the opposite sign \cite{Konoplya:2019hlu}.
+For our purpose, i.e., modeling GW ringdown with the Fermi-Dirac-type function, this does not cause any problems as the Boltzmann suppression at higher frequencies is important to extract $T$ and $\mu$.}.
+The constant $\mu_{\rm G}$ takes a value close to the superradiant frequency $\mu_{\rm H} \equiv m \Omega_{\rm H}$ and $T_{\rm G}$ approaches to the value of the Hawking frequency $T_{\rm H} \equiv \sqrt{1-j^2}/(4 \pi r_+)$ in the limit of $j \to 1$ (Figure \ref{greybody_F}).

-where $\mu$ is a chemical potential and $T$ is a temperature.
-We especially find that for near-extremal rotations, the spectrum of GW signal we numerically computed exhibits the Fermi-Dirac distribution with around the Hawking temperature $T_{\rm H}$ and the chemical potential of superradiant frequency $\mu_{\rm H}$:
+We indeed find that for near-extremal rotations, the spectrum of GW signal we numerically computed exhibits the Fermi-Dirac distribution in (\ref{FD_distribution}) with around the Hawking frequency $T_{\rm H}$ and the chemical potential of superradiant frequency $\mu_{\rm H}$:

 We also find that for medium spins ($j \lesssim 0.9$) and for lower angular harmonics, the temperature and chemical potential take a value close to

 Based on these supporting evidence shown below in more detail, we conjecture that the degrees of freedom of a black hole ringing might follow the Fermi-Dirac statistics.
 Indeed, the QN frequencies of a Kerr black hole is very similar to the Matsubara frequencies of the Fermi-Dirac distribution (\ref{FD_distribution}).